-"sign and seal" of his covenant with God are presently found among the followers of Ishmael's notable descendants Muhammad.
+Surely many nations on earth were blessed through Abraham.
+Those closest to Abraham, to the purity and universal scope of the monotheism he taught and to the "sign and seal" of his covenant with God are presently found among the followers of Ishmael's notable descendant Muhammad.
 Even without this blood relationship, which is undisputed, the more important relationship with Abraham is the relationship of faith in God's words:

-"Abraham was not a Jew nor Christian; but he was true in Faith, and bowed his will to God's (was a Muslim) and he joined not gods with God.
+Abraham was not a Jew or a Christian; but he was true in Faith, and bowed his will to God's (was a Muslim) and he joined not gods with God.
 Without doubt, among people, the nearest of kin to Abraham are those who follow him, as are also this apostle (Muhammad) and those who believe.
-And God is the Protector of those who faith."
+And God is the Protector of those who have faith.

 (The Qur'an 3:67-68)

-Further Evidence About the Lineage of the Long-awaited Prophet
+Further evidence about the lineage of the longawaited Prophet

-The foregoing discussion is more than enough to demonstrate that the advent of Prophet Muhammad, a descendant of Ishmael, was indeed the fulfillment of the promise made to Abraham and Hagar (Gen. 21:13&18).
-An additional confirmation which leaves no iota of doubts is found in the Book of Isaiah (Ch.
-11:1-2):
+The foregoing discussion is more than enough to demonstrate that the advent of Prophet Muhammad, a descendant of Ishmael, was indeed the fulfillment of the promise made to Abraham and Hajar (Gen. 21:13 & 18).

-"And there shall come forth a rod out of the stem of Jesse, and a branch shall grow out of his roots.
+An additional confirmation which leaves no iota of doubt is found in the Book of Isaiah (Ch.
+11:1-2): "And there shall come forth a rod out of the stem of Jesse, and a branch shall grow out of his roots.
 And the Spirit of the Lord shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge, and of the fear of the Lord."

-The profile given in this chapter is of someone who will be a prophet, a statesman and a judge and is of the descendants of "Jesse."
+The profile given in this chapter is of someone who will be a prophet, a statesman and a judge and is of the descendants of "Jesse".
 Who is "Jesse"?
 And who met these descriptions?

 Some contend that "Jesse" is a reference to David's father.

 According to Encyclopedia Biblica, however, we read:

-"Jesse is contracted from Ishmael."
+"Jesse is contracted from Ishmael".(33)